 The Roland F-20 Digital piano features an 88-key weighted Ivory Feel-G Keyboard together with Escapement for some truly authentic grand piano feel.

-As you would expect this good quality digital piano comes with both recording and metronome functions.
+As you would expect from one of the best digital pianos, it comes with both recording and metronome functions.
 The piano also includes an onboard rhythm/auto accompaniment, which is less than on the Yamaha DGX650B, but still sufficient for a beginner.
 A plus is also that it comes with a diverse selection of sounds beyond the piano.

 The minuses for this digital piano might be that it lacks DIN MIDI In/Out ports, but then again it has iPhone, iPad, or iPod touch piano apps, which come useful for beginners in the process of learning to play.